-CONNECTING WITH COMMUNITIES]
+[CONNECTING WITH COMMUNITIES]

-Plug into existing efforts such as one-time or short-term service opportunities?
+Plug into existing direct and remote efforts such as short-term service opportunities?

 - Use our Connect2Community web portal to explore volunteer opportunities in southeast Michigan.
 This online portal keeps a real-time list of individual and group opportunities to meet community-identified needs.
 Connect2Community is managed by the Ginsberg Center in partnership with EMU's VISION Volunteer Center and the United Way of Washtenaw County.

-- Learn more about how to search by interests and other filters here.
+- Learn more about how to search by interests and other filters (including remote opportunities) here.

 Connect with local organizations for sustainable long-term relationships?